Caithness

 Loch Calder

-Lying at an altitude of 66m (217 ft) and slightly larger than Watten at approximately 384 ha (950 acres), Loch Calder is quite different, much deeper, up to 28m (85 ft) and bordered on the west side by moorland with large exposed flagstone beaches and shallow bays.
+Slightly larger than Watten at approximately 384 ha (950 acres), Loch Calder is quite different, much deeper, at up to 28m (85 ft) and bordered on the west side by moorland with large exposed flagstone beaches and shallow bays.
 There are large numbers of obliging trout in the ½ to ¾ lbs range, and some much larger trout.
 The loch also has Arctic char and hence ferox trout, and occasional fish of up to 6 lbs are caught on the fly.
 A beautiful loch, good accessible bank fishing, particularly on the east and north banks, and fishing is also permitted on Sundays, so this can be a useful option, particularly when blown off other lochs.

 St John's Loch